hydpy-dev/hydpy/hydpy/docs/install.rst

 ----------------------

-You only need to care about selecting a C compiler, if no pre-compiled binaries are not available for your system or if you want to implement new models into the :ref:`HydPy` framework.
-Also, Linux users should have no trouble, as the `GNU Compiler Collection` is ready for use on standard Linux distributions.
+You only need to care about selecting a C compiler, if no pre-compiled binaries are available for your system or if you want to implement new models into the :ref:`HydPy` framework.
+Also, Linux users should have no trouble, as the `GNU Compiler Collection`_ is ready for use on standard Linux distributions.
 Unfortunately, Windows does not include compilers by default.
 Search `Windows Compilers page`_ on how to select and install the correct compiler.